Lumak/GDDPSMeter/README.md

 Disclaimer
 -----------------------------------------------------------------------------------
-The DPS Meter image icon is a property of Crate Entertainment and used only to show cohesion with the main game.
+The DPS Meter button icon is a property of Crate Entertainment and used only to show cohesion with the main game.